 Making Annual Exclusion Gifts

-Recently, the IRS decided that tracking “small” gifts was too much of a hassle, so they elected to create annual exclusion gifts.
-This exclusion allows $15,000 per person per year to be precluded from federal gift taxes and instead be given away in cash or property value.
-This is an incredibly effective tool for families to slowly transfer wealth to their loved ones without being penalized with a gift or estate tax on their tax returns.
+The IRS agrees that tracking “small” gifts is too much of a hassle, so they elected to create annual exclusion gifts.
+This exclusion allows $15,000 (in 2019) per recipient per year to be given away in cash or property value, without reducing your ability to shield future wealth transfers from tax using your lifetime exemption and without having to file a gift tax return.
+This is an incredibly effective tool for families to transfer wealth to their loved ones without being penalized with a gift or estate tax (or the hassle of filing a return).
 In addition, your loved ones don’t have to recognize the gift as income on their own returns, a common misconception.

-To provide a real-life example, suppose a couple with four children and six grandchildren have $300,000 a year that they would like to transfer to members of their family.
-The couple can give each family member a check or securities or a gift to a new or existing 529 college savings plan; they can even help in forgiving a loved one’s debt.
-Each is an option as an “exclusion gift.”
-Keep in mind, while this is an example of a family member bestowing gifts to their children and grandchildren, a gift can be made to any individual and still fall under the exclusion gift category.
-Over the years, this systematic gift giving can drastically reduce an estate and maximize the tax-free transfer of wealth to loved ones.
+For example, a couple with four children and six grandchildren may transfer a total of $300,000 a year to these 10 members of their family.
+The couple can give each family member a check, securities, or fund a new or existing 529 college savings plan.
+Keep in mind, while this is an example of a family member bestowing gifts to their children and grandchildren, a gift can be made to any individual and still fall under the exclusion.

-Caution – Don’t wait until the last month of the year to make a gift to your loved ones.
-They should cash their checks, receive their stock, confirm debt forgiveness or certify that a 529 plan provider has deposited the funds you gave before year end or it will not count for that tax year.
-You should also be mindful that the annual exclusion is cumulative, so you need to consider the value of all transfers you make during the year to your loved ones when looking at your ability to give $15,000.
+Caution – Loved ones should cash their checks, receive their stock or certify that a 529 plan provider has deposited the gifted funds before year-end, or the gift will not count for that tax year.
+You should also be mindful that the annual exclusion is cumulative, so you need to consider the value of all transfers you make during the year to each recipient when looking at your ability to give $15,000.

 Paying Education and Medical Expenses for the Benefit of Loved Ones